 It turns out that you really shouldn’t trust EVERYTHING you read on Pinterest!
 After I wrote a post about a great natural, citrus rind-based cleaner that I found there, I learned the cold hard truth.

 Vinegar and hydrogen peroxide MIXED TOGETHER become caustic, but only when you mix them together in the same bottle.

 The proper way to clean with vinegar and peroxide is this:

-First, you spray with a straight vinegar solution and let it sit for a minute and wipe it off.
-THEN you spray with the peroxide and let it sit for a minute and wipe it off.
-This Vinegar / Peroxide combination is effective on surfaces.
+First, you spray the surface with a straight vinegar solution and let it sit for a minute and wipe it off.
+THEN you spray with the peroxide and let it sit for one more minute and wipe it off.
+This Vinegar / Peroxide combination is effective on nearly all surfaces.

 BONUS: Today Kitchen Stewardship has a terrific article about Using Hydrogen Peroxide for disinfecting.
 You really should check it out.

 And Here’s the Verdict – Does Vinegar Go Bad?

 No, vinegar has an indefinite shelf life and can safely be used for cooking and cleaning, long after its expiration date.

 Why do they even give an expiration date?
 To sell more vinegar, of course!

 Studies have been conducted by The Vinegar Institute and confirm that you can store vinegar indefinitely.
 It does not even require refrigeration.
 Its acidic nature makes vinegar self-preserving long time.